Radiation is all around us.

-Electromagnetic radiation (such as radio waves, microwaves, infrared, visible light, ultraviolet and x-rays) is known since the early 19th century and can be very helpful in everyday activities.
-In medicine and in other places (f.e. airports) it is common to use X rays to see not only visible but also hidden structures.
+Electromagnetic radiation (such as radio waves, microwaves, infrared, visible light, ultraviolet and x-rays) has been known since the early 19th century and can be very helpful in everyday activities.
+In medicine and in other places (f.e. airports) it is common to use X-rays to see not only visible but also hidden structures.

-Too much radiation exposure over longer time definitely can have an impact on health.
+Too much radiation exposure over a longer amount of time can definitely have an impact on health.